 When are the deadlines to apply for BHSU scholarships?

-December 21st is the priority deadline for new and transfer students.
+February 1 is the submission deadline for new and transfer students scholarship applications.

-February 1st is the priority deadline for continuing students.
+February 1 is the priority deadline for continuing students.
+Any scholarship application submitted after February 1 will be evaluated on a funds-available basis.

 Can I receive outside scholarships along with a scholarship from BHSU?

 Yes, you may receive outside scholarships.
+For further information click on the 'Outside Scholarship' tab above.
 However, if you are applying for Federal Aid, scholarships will be counted as a resource.

 What scholarships do you have available for Non-Residents?

-Buzz Bonus scholarships are available for new students only.
-Other scholarships available are outside scholarships, and Privately Funded.
+Scholarships of Distinction are available for new students only.
+Other scholarships available are outside scholarships and Privately Funded.
 For more information on tuition and fees, click here.

 What outside scholarships are available?